 Soprano Eline Vandenheede, born in Belgium, has appeared on the concert platform throughout Europe.
 She began her vocal studies at the Royal Conservatory of Antwerp with Stephanie Friede and is currently on the Guildhall Artist Masters Programme, studying with Susan Waters.
-Eline is grateful to be supported in her studies by Talent Unlimited and a Guildhall Scholar Award.
+September 2018, she will join the Guildhall Opera Course.
+Eline is grateful to be supported in her studies with a Guildhall Scholar Award, by Talent Unlimited and The Worshipful Company of Cordwainers.

-Highlights in her recent and forthcoming engagements are performances at the Wigmore Hall, the Barbican Hall, LSO St. Luke’s, Brighton Fringe, the Leeds Lieder Festival, Flagey and the Messiah with conductor John Lubbock and the Orchestra of St John’s.
+Highlights in her recent and forthcoming engagements are performances at the Wigmore Hall, the Barbican Hall, LSO St. Luke’s, ROH (covering Amore/Melantho in Il Ritorno d’Ulisse in Patria) and the Messiah with conductor John Lubbock and the Orchestra of St John’s.